invopop/gobl.stripe/README.md

 ## Steps to include in Workflows

 When converting from Stripe to GOBL, the Stripe invoice does not include any exchange rates.
 We add some default ones.
 To have updated ones you should include the exchange rates step in the workflow.

+## Important notes
+The UUID generated is random, if you need a specific UUID, you can check the ones in the [gobl/uuid package](https://github.com/invopop/gobl/tree/main/uuid).